bicarlsen/mbo-api/README.md

 Logging
 -------
-The `mbo-api` package enables logging metadata of teh call the API makes for use in statistics and debugging.
+The `mbo-api` package enables logging metadata of the calls the API makes for use in statistics and debugging.
 There are two types of logging.
 Setting the `type` parameter to `'local'` will log the metadata to the local file given in `path`.
 Setting the `type` parameter to `remote` will send the metadata via an `http` request to `host:port/path`. `type` can also be set to false to disable logging.

 The metadata is stored or sent as a JSON string with keys `service`, `params`, `method`, `error`. `service` is the name of the service being used. `params` describes both the [common call parameters](https://developers.mindbodyonline.com/PublicDocumentation/WorkingWithSOAP), and the method specifc parameters used in the call. `method` was the method called on the service. `error` is `undefined` unless an error occurred, in which case it is an object with keys `status`, `errorCode`, and `message`.